You Don't Need to Be a "Game of Thrones" Expert to Watch "House of the Dragon"

 Much like the Marvel TV shows on Disney+, for example, many add-ons to franchises are made to stand on their own, despite being part of a bigger, interconnected universe.
 Right now, there's arguably no pop culture universe more interwoven than the MCU.
 Despite this highly linked storytelling, each Marvel show is also watchable solo.
 Sure, you might miss a few references or hints, but in general, you can enjoy each one as an individual installment that tells its own, complete story.

-The same will be the case with "House of the Dragon."
+The same is the case with "House of the Dragon."
 Yes, it gives us the backstory of House Targaryen, the major power players who are nearly extinct by the time "Game of Thrones" picks up but whose "right" to the throne forms a major piece of the story.
 Knowing what the eventual fate of this family (and of the kingdom overall) ends up being will certainly add some emotional heft to the events of "House of the Dragon."
 For viewers who are just tuning in for the first time now, the new show truly plays out as an original, epic fantasy about a royal family of dragon riders and the civil war that their power struggles create.